 Hold Down Brackets

-These are the brackets used for outside mounting when it’s necessary to extend the headrail out from the wall to allow you window blind enough clearance to operate properly in cases where your window frame protrudes exceptionally far from the wall.
+These are used for outside mounting when it’s necessary to extend the headrail out from the wall.
+This gives you enough clearance to properly mount and operate the window coverings.

-Ladder grommets are metal clips that are compressed on the ends of the ladders of horizontal blinds.
-They are used to level the blind and are then attached to the bottom rail of your blind to operate the raising and lowering of your window blind.
+Ladder grommets are metal clips that are compressed on the ends of the ladders on horizontal coverings.
+They are used to level the covering and are attached to the bottom rail, which helps you raise and lower them.

-This is the braided ladder that is used in routless, or No-Holes privacy horizontal blinds.
-This applies to both faux wood blinds, and wood blinds.
-The front and back of each ladder have loops that the cord is laced through so you can raise and lower your window blind.
+This is the braided ladder used in routeless or the No-Holes privacy option, which can be found on both wood and faux wood blinds.
+The front and back of each ladder have loops that the cord is laced through, enabling you to raise and lower them.

 Return L Bracket

-The roman fold refers to the specific fold used for roman shades and woven wood shades.
-The roman fold will fold from the bottom up in an accordion like manner.
+The roman fold refers to the specific fold used for roman and woven wood shades.
+When raised, these shades will fold from the bottom as they move their way up, almost like an accordion.

 The routless feature is known as No Holes Privacy at SelectBlinds.
 The standard route hole used in a horizontal blind allows tiny pinpoint of light to filter through your window blind.
 The hole is not really an issue, and will not bathe the room in light, but if you want as much sun blockage as possible, then choose the No Holes Privacy option for your window blind.
 Each slat has a notch cut into the edges for t he lift cords to attach to for the raising and lowering of your horizontal blind.
 An added advantage is that you can remove each slat for cleaning as desired.

-The stop ball is a circular piece that joins all of the lift cords as they come out of t he headrail in a horizontal blind.
-This stop ball keeps the left cords form tangling, and works to keep the lift cords operating in unison as you raise or lower you horizontal window blind.
+The stop ball is a circular piece that joins all the lift cords together at the point they come out of the headrail of horizontal blinds.
+This stop ball keeps the lift cords from tangling and helps them to operate in unison as they’re raised and lowered.

-The wand tilter is used to tilt the slats of your window blind open or closed.
-When you turn the tilter in one direction, the slats open, and when you turn it in the opposite direction, the slats of your window blind will close back up.
-The wand tilter can be placed on either the right side of your window blind, or the left side of your window blind, depending on the options available on the particular window blind that you are ordering.
+The wand tilter is used to tilt the slats open or closed.
+When turned in one direction, the slats open.
+And when the wand tilter is turned in the opposite direction, the slats close.
+The wand tilter can also be placed on either side of the covering during the customization process.